department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get.md

 **When you apply, be sure to have these on hand:**
 - Your Social Security number
-- A digital copy of your DD214 or other military discharge papers to upload
+- A digital copy (PDF) of your DD214 or other military discharge papers
 - A current color photo of yourself. <br>
 <br>
 **The photo has to follow all the standards listed below.
 It must:**